South Shore F.C.: History

 South Shore Football Club was founded as (Blackpool) South Shore in 1879.
 The club's first appearance on the national stage was with its entry to the 1882–83 FA Cup, but it only won one match in the competition until the 1885–86 season.
 In that year (the first in which the club paid its players, albeit only half-a-crown per match), the club caused a major surprise by reaching the quarter-final; in the fifth round, the club was drawn at home to Notts County, and resisted a "very advantageous offer" to switch the tie to the County ground, and the Football Association rejected a County protest as to the state of the South Shore ground.
 Its stance was rewarded with a crowd of 3,000 attending to watch a 2–1 win, the winning goal coming in the 86th minute, from a scrimmage in which three players bundled goalkeeper Sherwin into dropping the ball for Richard Elston to tap home.
 County had to play much of the match with ten men, with full-back Snook carried off with what proved to be a broken ankle after he over-exuberantly charged Tattersall.

-In the quarter-final, South Shore played hosts to the Swifts of Slough, in front of 4,000, and took the lead after five minutes; but on the half-hour a free-kick from Holden-White was deflected into his own net by Westhead, and George Brann gave the visitors the lead just before half-time.
+In the quarter-final, South Shore played host to the Swifts of Slough, in front of 4,000, and took the lead after five minutes; but on the half-hour a free-kick from Holden-White was deflected into his own net by Westhead, and George Brann gave the visitors the lead just before half-time.
 Despite dominating the second half, the Shoreites could not get the equaliser, Richard Elston coming the closest with a shot which Edwards pushed onto the post.

 With the Football League starting in 1888, South Shore joined a rival competition, the Combination.
 While the Combination was intended to be an alternative for teams not admitted to the League, poor management and other issues saw the league collapse before the end of its first season.